 Group management and organization.
 Many groups have little understanding of the legal, financial, and tax aspects of running what is essentially a small nonprofit business.
 Topics include tax issues, applying for 501(c)3 (charitable nonprofit) status under the federal tax code, bookkeeping basics, and legal requirements for keeping meeting minutes and other documents.

 Working with school staff.
 Successful parent groups have a strong working relationship with the school principal, teachers, and staff.
 Past articles have discussed topics ranging from teacher appreciation to tactics for strengthening ties with the principal.

-Education.
-Our coverage of education topics extends only to the role of the parent group; PTOs often run field trips, bring in arts and enrichment performers, and sponsor other programs that complement or enhance the curriculum.
+Extracurricular and enrichment opportunities.
+PTOs often run field trips, bring in arts and enrichment performers, and sponsor other programs that complement or enhance the curriculum.

 We may ask writers to help us acquire appropriate art for articles, and we appreciate queries that offer art suggestions.
 We will review, but we do not encourage, unsolicited manuscripts.